 “These purple highlights on black hair were achieved with a balayage and shadow root.
 The haircut is an angled lob (angled long bob).
 In the example photo, these fashion shades were done with violet by Pravana,” says licensed cosmetologist Leah Streng of Pittsburgh, PA.

 To achieve these results, Streng explains, “These purple highlights on dark hair were created by pre-lightening from 1 1/2 below the dark roots to the ends.
 Once washing and drying the hair, we began our second process by applying a level 1 in semi-permanent by Baco.
 Then purple feathering and balayaging section by section with the violet!
 So many women can achieve it without pre-lightening (bleaching, hydrogen peroxide, etc.).
 Also, once the hair is pre-lightened, the violet will tone, possibly turning the ends to a lovely lavender!
 The top of the base area is kept dark for a low-maintenance result.”

 #26: Light Purple Highlights with Curled Ends

 These light purple highlights are ideal for women who have always been interested in trying out a fashion color but have yet to commit to the upkeep of traditional full head color.
 Stylist Caylin Zynger of Calgary, AB, created them.

-“The soft purple babylights are subtle streaks to create an ideal surface to add any type of dimension you can think of, especially with purple.,” she notes.
-“This color is the most ideal color to try when you’re looking to go bold because you can choose to let it fade out to an icy blonde or change your mind all over again.
+“The soft purple babylights are subtle streaks to create an ideal surface to add any dimension you can think of, especially with purple.,” she notes.
+“This is the ideal color to try when you’re looking to go bold because you can let it fade out to an icy blonde or change your mind all over again.
 Purple tones are a low-risk way for blondes to experiment without giving up their platinum goals.”

 Go for it!
 Purple is a very soft color for almost any woman to try.
 Once you start with fashion colors, just like these purple streaks in hair, it opens a whole new world of hair possibilities.